Guidance

 Important information for vets

-In addition to your responsibility to inform the relevant authorities of any adverse effects that you notice, the UK and Wales Chief Veterinary Officers have published an聽advisory note for England聽and an聽.
-These ask for your cooperation to keep records of the bluetongue vaccine doses that you order, supply and prescribe.聽聽
+In addition to your responsibility to inform the relevant authorities of any adverse effects that you notice, the UK and Wales, Scotland and Northern Ireland Chief Veterinary Officers have published an:

-Vets should notify Defra within 7 days of prescribing the vaccine using the聽prescription of the聽BTV-3聽vaccine reporting form.
+Vets in England, Scotland and Wales should notify Defra within 7 days of prescribing the vaccine using the听prescription of the听BTV-3听vaccine reporting form.

 Deciding whether to vaccinate